matatk/matatk.github.io/_drafts/test-driven-development-as-if-you-meant-it-reviewed-part-4.md

 The result is the same as the single-step refactoring.

-Another instance where we were a bit aggressive in the refactoring step was in [b873939](https://github.com/matatk/NoughtsAndCrosses/commit/b873939af49e97ec69eed930013de18e818affd0) (below) where we introduced use of sets and the `any` function (which is nice and neat, but does alter the behaviour somewhat).
+Another instance where we were a bit aggressive in the refactoring step was in [b873939](https://github.com/matatk/NoughtsAndCrosses/commit/b873939af49e97ec69eed930013de18e818affd0) (below) where we introduced the use of sets and the `any` function (which is nice and neat, but does alter the behaviour somewhat).

 ```diff
 diff --git a/nac.py b/nac.py